CRBT-Team/Purplet/sites/purplet.js.org/docs/api/classes/GatewayBot.md

 ---
-id: "GatewayBot"
+id: 'GatewayBot'
-title: "Class: GatewayBot"
+title: 'Class: GatewayBot'
-sidebar_label: "GatewayBot"
+sidebar_label: 'GatewayBot'
 sidebar_position: 0
 custom_edit_url: null
 ---

 A GatewayBot represents a bot that is running on a gateway with Discord.js.
 Features can be loaded and unloaded with `.loadFeatures` and `.unloadFeatures`, respectively.
 Features may be added after initialization, and will properly hot-swap them, including reconnecting the bot with different intents/config if required.

 Assumes the bot token is in the environment variable `DISCORD_BOT_TOKEN`.